nirek13/.Summa/README.md

 Summa is our attempt to cut through the noise and make startup fundraising smarter, faster, and more founder-friendly.
 Thanks for reading!

 ---
+Summa is still in Beta and as such many features are not in the public domain at this time.